main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 Instead, it has both spatial and temporal dependencies between successive data points.
 That is, knowing _where_ and _when_ something was measured tells you information about the surrounding data points.

-We also know that neuroimaging data contains a lot of noise that's not blood-oxygen-level dependent (BOLD), such as head motion.
+We also know that neuroimaging data contains a lot of noise that's not BOLD signal, such as head motion.
 Since we don't think that these other noise sources are related to neuronal firing, we often need to consider how we can make sure that our analyses are not driven by these noise sources.